fastlane/docs/docs/includes/installing-fastlane.md

 **Ruby**

-If you use macOS, please don't use system Ruby when possible.
+If you use macOS, system Ruby is not recommended.
 [There is a variety of ways to install Ruby without having to modify your system environment](https://www.ruby-lang.org/en/documentation/installation/#managers).
 For macOS and Linux, _rbenv_ is one of the most popular ways to manage your Ruby environment.

 _fastlane_ supports Ruby versions 2.4 through 2.7.
 Verify which Ruby version you're using: